pruthviraj495/Statsmarketresearch-blogs/0703/Automotive_Power_Sunroof_System_Market.md

-<h1>Automotive Power Sunroof System Market, Global Outlook and Forecast 2023-2032</h1><br/><p>A sunroof uses a solid panel to slide back or tilt up, to allow air and light into the vehicle passenger compartment; a power moonroof?consists of electric controls that power an inbuilt tinted glass panel into an open-closed or tilted position on the vehicle roof.</p>
+<h1>Automotive Power Sunroof System Market, Global Outlook and Forecast 2023-2029</h1><br/><p>The power sunroof in a vehicle is operable opening in a vehicle roof that allowed light and fresh air to enter inside the passenger compartment, interior climate improves and the draught is reduced as efficient ventilation inside the vehicle is enabled.
+They are either transparent or non-transparent panels that motor driven and various type of sunroofs are available in the market depending on the shapes, sizes, and features, usually include Spoiler type, Inbuilt type, Spoiler type, Panoramic type, mainly installed in SUV, Sedan, etc.</p>